Troubleshooting and Frequently Asked Questions (FAQs) about Auto-Target activities in Adobe Target.

-You can begin to look at the results of your Auto-Target test after you have at least two experiences with models built (green checkmark) for the experience that have models built.
+You can begin looking at the results of your Auto-Target test after you have at least two experiences with models built (green checkmark) for the experience that has models built.

 For more information, see Use a specific experience as control.

-We do not recommend that you change the goal metric midway through an activity.
+Adobe does not recommend that you change the goal metric midway through an activity.
 Although it is possible to change the goal metric during an activity using the Target UI, you should always start a new activity.
-We do not warranty what happens if you change the goal metric in an activity after it is running.
+Adobe does not warranty what happens if you change the goal metric in an activity after it is running.

 This recommendation applies to Auto-Allocate, Auto-Target, and Automated Personalization activities that use either Target or Analytics (A4T) as the reporting source.

 Sometimes activities don’t go as expected.
-Here are some potential challenges you may face while using Auto-Target, and some suggested solutions.
+Here are some potential challenges that you might face while using Auto-Target and some suggested solutions.